baichen-du/baichen-du.github.io/index.md

 <div style="text-align: justify">

   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2].
 I also go by <b>Albert</b> for simplicity.
-I am a fourth (but not final) year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and Political Science.
-I am interested in <b>experimental phonology and phonetics, sociolinguistics</b> broadly, and <b>speech perception/production, computer vision, cues weighting and integration, sound change, and variation</b> in specific.
+I am a visiting undergraduate student at UC Berkeley, also a fourth (but not final) year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and Political Science.
+I am interested in <b>experimental phonology and phonetics, sociolinguistics</b> broadly, and <b>speech perception/production, computer vision in phonetics study, cues weighting and integration, sound change and variation</b> in specific.
 <br>
 <br>
   My UG thesis investigates how acoustic distance in speakers' production repertoire and social attitude affect the perceptual boundary between alveolars and retroflexes in sibilants merges of Mandarin.
 Some other projects I contributed also study phonological learning, bilingualism, or cognitive preference.
 <br>
 <br>
-  During my undergraduate study, I worked on a number of projects for <a href="https://repository.hku.hk/cris/rp/rp02160">Prof. Youngah Do</a> and <a href="https://Jhavenhill.com">Dr. Jonathan Havenhill</a> at the <a href="https://linguistics.hku.hk/ldlhku/">Language Development Lab</a> of the linguistics department at HKU, and with <a href="https://www.alexandra-pfiffner.com/">Dr. Alexandra Pfiffner</a> and <a href="https://linguistics.berkeley.edu/~kjohnson/"> Prof. keith Johnson </a> at UC Berkeley Linguistics.
+  During my undergraduate study, I worked on a number of projects with <a href="https://www.alexandra-pfiffner.com/">Dr. Alexandra Pfiffner</a> and <a href="https://linguistics.berkeley.edu/~kjohnson/"> Prof. keith Johnson </a> at UC Berkeley Linguistics and <a href="https://repository.hku.hk/cris/rp/rp02160">Prof. Youngah Do</a> and <a href="https://Jhavenhill.com">Dr. Jonathan Havenhill</a> at the <a href="https://linguistics.hku.hk/ldlhku/">Language Development Lab</a> of the linguistics department at HKU.
 For my political science  major, <a href="https://haohanchen.github.io">Dr. Haohan Chen</a> supervises me on my thesis.
-I will be joining HKPolyU over the summer working with <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Prof. Yao Yao </a> on bilingualism and speech perception.
-I learned a lot from all the great people on experimental design, experiment programming, statistical programming and text data processing.
+I am currently woring for HKPolyU Chinese and Bilingual Studies over the summer with <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Prof. Yao Yao </a> on bilingualism and speech perception. <!--I learned a lot from all the great people on experimental design, experiment programming, statistical programming and text data processing.
 <br>
 <br>
   Apart from academic interests, I also enjoy photographing, cycling, and hiking.
 One of my life goals is to keep a Ragdoll at home, though I have not achieved it yet.
-So if you have a lovely one, do let me know and get jealous. </div>
+So if you have a lovely one, do let me know and get jealous.--></div>

 <p></p>